-With the County and all nine Cities on board, the Center began calculating the emissions for all local government operations and the community at large.
-Emission inventories for local government operations were completed in September 2003 and for the community were completed in 2005.
+With the county and all cities on board, the Center began calculating the emissions for all local government operations and the community at large.
+Emission inventories for local government operations were completed in September 2003, and inventories for the community were completed in 2005.
 This paved the way for the next step: setting an emissions reduction target.

 The Center organized a goal-setting workshop that included representatives from each of the ten local governments in the arenas of business, youth, government, and the community.
 The representatives concluded that they would recommend that Sonoma County and its cities reduce emissions 25% below 1990 levels by 2015, the boldest target in the U.S. at the time.
 From there, the Center for Climate Protection developed the Community Climate Action Plan, a blueprint for achieving the emission reduction target in a cost-effective and politically feasible manner.

 Once the Plan was completed, the Center began efforts to implement solutions in every part of our fossil fuel-based economy—transportation, land use, buildings, solid waste, agriculture and forestry.
 The Plan determined that Community Choice Energy is the most powerful, cost-effective, local solution for significantly reducing greenhouse gas emissions.
 Because of this, the Center prioritized the establishment of Community Choice in Sonoma County.
 It achieved this objective in May 2014 when Sonoma Clean Power, the second operational Community Choice agency in California, began serving customers.
 (Marin’s was the first agency.)

 Following the success of Sonoma Clean Power, the Center’s priority shifted to helping other communities establish Community Choice.

 • 2014: Began work to bring Community Choice Energy to Silicon Valley